ADSCIAN/ssalib/README.md

 > [!NOTE]
-> This repository contains an early alpha development version of VASSAL,
+> This repository contains an early alpha development version of SSALib,
 > designed for educational purposes.
-VASSAL has undergone extensive testing
-> with the pytest framework; however, users may report any experienced issues
+Users may report any experienced issues
 > using [GitHub Issues](https://github.com/ADSCIAN/vassal/issues).

 ## Overview

-VASSAL (Visually Assisted Singular Spectrum AnaLysis) is a Python package implementing the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique.
+The Singular Spectrum Analysis Library (SSALib) is a Python package implementing the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique.
 It relies on different Singular Value Decomposition (SVD) methods from existing Python scientific packages and provides a convenient